Great customer service is something all businesses strive for.

 Check out this article about the inefficiencies in customer service roleplay and analyze how you’re using it in your company.

-Experiential learning is growing in popularity among customer service gurus and research has shown it may improve customer service more than any role play techniques.
+Experiential learning is growing in popularity among customer service gurus and research has shown it may improve customer service more than any role-play technique.

 Read more about how to implement experiential learning as a part of a customer service strategy and investigate how it might work in your business.